Asymmetries of Service: Interdependence and Synchronicity: Discussion and Conclusion

-Following \citetm{daw2021co}'s data-driven insight that modeling the service duration simply as a random variable may be too coarse, in this paper, we have analyzed the associated Hawkes cluster model of service.
-In particular, we have shown that this individual-level model captures both the synchronicity and the interdependence within the customer-agent interaction.
-This was built upon a decomposition methodology we establish for Hawkes clusters, in which parking functions are revealed to be hidden spines within these chronologies, encoding the pattern of responses.
-This led to asymptotically tight bounds for the mean service duration, which naturally translate to bounds on the agent's throughput.
-We contextualized these individual dynamics in terms of the system-level performance by modeling the synchronicity as a function of the agent's concurrency.
+Following \citet{daw2021co}'s data-driven insight that modeling the service duration simply as a random variable may be too coarse, in this paper, we have analyzed the associated Hawkes cluster model of service.
+First, in Part I of the paper, we have shown that this individual-level model captures both the synchronicity and the interdependence within the customer-agent interaction.
+This was built upon a novel temporal decomposition methodology we establish for Hawkes clusters, in which parking functions are revealed to be hidden spines within these chronologies, encoding the pattern of responses.
+This decomposition also led to asymptotically tight bounds for the mean service duration, which naturally translate to bounds on the agent's throughput.
+In Part II of the paper, we contextualized these individual dynamics in terms of the system-level performance by modeling the synchronicity as a function of the agent's concurrency.
 In doing so, we obtained general conditions for the throughput to be $\IU$-shaped as a function of the concurrency, and this implies that there exists an optimal concurrency level.
-Turning to interdependence, we have found that this second dimension of the service interaction actually prescribes the degree of improvement achieved by optimizing the concurrency.
-That is, our results suggest that services co-produced by the customer and agent will have less room to improve than services characterized as either agent or customer self-production.
+Turning to interdependence, we have found that this second dimension of the service interaction actually prescribes the degree of improvement achieved by optimizing the concurrency. \editTwo{Our $\U$-shape} results suggest that services co-produced by the customer and agent will have less room to improve than services characterized as either agent or customer self-production.

+To close our presentation of this service interaction model and its analysis in the main body of this paper, let us discuss broader implications, extensions, and contributions stemming from it in a series of brief expoundings on particular relevant themes.